Bayesian Aggregation: Stacking in Practice

 In terms of computation, the exact prequential evaluation requires refitting each model for each $t$, which can be approximated by PSIS as, $p(y_t | y_{<t}) = \int\!p(y_t |\theta, y_{<t}) \frac{p(\theta | y_{<t} )}{p(\theta| y) } p(\theta| y) d \theta. $ We then start from the full data inference $p(\theta| y)$ and dynamically update $p(\theta | y_{<t} )$ using PSIS approximation.
 When $p(\theta | y_{<t} )$ reveals large discrepancy from $p(\theta| y)$ for some small $t$, we refit the model $p(\theta | y_{<t} )$ and update the proposal. \citet{Buerkner2018SAP} verify such approximation gives stable and accurate results with minimal number of refits in time series.

-Finally we can extend a static stacking scheme to have dynamic weights, allowing the explanation power of models to change over time.
-For example we can replace model weights $w_{t}$ in \eqref{stacking} by time-varying $w_{t,k}$ in the $t$-th term.
-To incorporate historical information, we can add regularization term $-\tau \sum_{t=2}^N || w_{t,\cdot}-w_{t-1,\cdot} ||$ in the stacking objective function.
-The heterogeneity of stacking weights can also be generalized to other hierarchical data structures, and this can be seen as related to a generalization of the mixture formulation of \citet{kamary2014testing}.
-More generally.
-Bayesian predictive synthesis \citep[BPS,][]{mcalinn2017dynamic, mcalinn2017multivariate} has been developed for dynamic Bayesian combination of time series forecasting.
-The predictive density has the form $ \int\! \alpha(y|z) \prod_{k=1:K} h_{k}(z_k) d z$ where $z = z_{1:K}$ is the latent vector generated from predictive densities $h_k(\cdot)$ in each model and $\alpha(y|x)$ is the distribution for $y$ given $z$ that in designed to calibrate the model-specific biases and correlations.
-It is a flexible model aggregation method especially for time series, but goes beyond the scope of this paper.
+We can further extend the static stacking scheme to a dynamic model weighting, allowing the explanation power of models to change over time. \citet{yao2021bayesian} present an election forecast example that applies hierarchical stacking to longitudinal polling data.
+Another flexible model weighting strategy in time series forecasting is Bayesian predictive synthesis \citep[BPS,][]{mcalinn2017dynamic, mcalinn2017multivariate}: The predictive density has the form $ \int\! \alpha(y|z) \prod_{k=1:K} h_{k}(z_k) d z$, where $z = z_{1:K}$ is the latent vector generated from predictive densities $h_k(\cdot)$ in each model and $\alpha(y|z)$ is the distribution for $y$ given $z$ that is designed to calibrate the model-specific biases and correlations.